opringle/gluonrank/README.md

 ## ToDo

-- [ ] Benchmark evaluation against spotlight, to understand what test score is acceptable
-    - Add user and item bias vectors
-    - Spotlight achieves 69% precision at 10 vs mxnet 46%
 - [ ] Increase the efficiency of the evaluation function
+- [ ] Gracefully handle missing continuous embedding or categorical variables & user/item biases
+- [ ] Do not require user to index their embedding values for a single matrix
 - [ ] Negative sampling without collisions results in 5X training time.
 Speed this up!

 (answer)[https://stackoverflow.com/questions/53576915/sample-n-zeros-from-a-sparse-coo-matrix/53577344#53577344]

 - [x] Build ranking function as network method
-- [ ] Gracefully handle missing continuous embedding or categorical variables
 - [ ] Create hosted docs
 - [ ] Create python package